JS-framework-for-observing-game-state/GameStateLogger/APIDocumentation.md

 >**time \[Type: Number\]:** The time at which an event has occurred.
 Consistency in time counting should be kept across all logs.
 >_OPTIONAL:_ **points \[Type: Number\]:** A number representing the current number of points the player has.

 `logNewLevel(...)` is used to logging when a user changes levels, if your game has a level system.
+Note that the logged event automatically comes with a field `ID: your_id_or_random_id` and `levelChanged:true`.
 This lets you keep track of at which level following logged events happened.

 `points` default to a value of “n/a” if no parameter is given.

-Example logging: `{"ID":"your_id_or_random_id", "eventName":"Level increased to 2", levelChanged:true, "eventTime":320, "points":5}`
+Example logging: `{"ID":"mopt0t2u0.zmgudk1bgkl16", "eventName":"Level increased to 2", levelChanged:true, "eventTime":320, "points":5}`

 ### logLocation(event, location, time)